 Cat Insurance Providers Compared

-A side-by-side comparison of Australian pet insurance providers offering cat cover.
+A side-by-side look at Australian pet insurance providers offering cover for cats.

 Provider Cat Plans Max Annual Limit Co-pay Max Enrolment Age (Cat) Best For

-Disclaimer: Features and cover options may change.
-Always verify details directly with the provider before purchasing.
-Table last updated March 2026.
+Disclaimer: Plan names, features and limits may change.
+Always confirm details directly with the provider before purchasing.
+Table last updated April 2026.

 Cat Insurance Provider Reviews

-In-depth look at what each Australian provider offers for cat insurance.
+A closer look at what each Australian provider brings to cat insurance.

 No lock-in contracts